temach/jplang/README.md

 # Onyomi keywords

+The files related to onyomi-keywords reside inside "onyomi-keywords/" directory.

-The resuling onyomi keywords in plain text format are in file:
+The onyomi keywords in plain text format are in file:
 - onyomi-keywords.txt

-The results are also packaged as Anki deck in:
+The results are also packaged as Anki deck in "results/" directory.

-- resources/onyomi-keywords.apkg
+### Useful resources

 Sources used to decide the most appropriate ONYOMI keywords are in `resources/` directory:
 - cmudict.dict contains English phonetical transcriptions (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
 - english-long-frequency.txt contains English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):
+- google-english-corpus.txt contains 1/3 of a million words from google english corpus ordered by frequency of use (https://norvig.com/ngrams/count_1w.txt)

 ### Guidelines for choosing onyomi keywords